 » Contact the Parish Priest

 It is often difficult to do this research remotely, however you can give it a try.
+Here is a model form, we added a sentence in the end mentioning an offer, thanking him all the same and asking for a reply anyway, where he might tell you why he could not help you.
+The record books you need may be missing, and this piece of information may be helpful too.
 If the place you are researching is small, there will surely be just one parish church, so if you just address your request to the "Parrocchia di" the request will reach your parish.
 There are some points to consider when you ask a parish priest to do research for you:

 - Time: A parish priest is usually very busy with his parishioners, duties, administrative functions etc. A research requires long hours.